taraloza135/Trip-Card-Sorting/README.md

 # Trip Card Sorting

-Solution to common trip card sorting problem in Codeingiter
+Solution to common trip card sorting problem in Codeigniter

 Tested on <b> Codeigniter 2.x and 3.x </b>